boodland/MaterialComponents-Angular-POC/README.md

 # MaterialComponents-Angular-POC

-Proof Of Concept of an Angular app using Material Components CSS framework
+Proof Of Concept of an Angular app using [Angular Material](https://material.angular.io/) CSS framework

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.